The Watsons: Critical commentary

-In a talk at the Bodleian Library following the acquisition of its part of the manuscript, Professor Kathryn Sutherland described the novel as being about one sixth of the length of Austen's published novels and as marking a turning point in her writing.
+In a talk at the Bodleian Library in 2012 following its acquisition of part of the manuscript, Professor Kathryn Sutherland described the novel as being about one sixth of the length of Austen's published novels and as marking a turning point in her writing.
 Here she leaves behind her parodies of earlier authors for a more naturalistic plot.
 "The Watsons is an experiment in turning fiction into life and life into fiction" and a "repository of classic Austen ingredients".
 The latter includes particularly the theme of being an outsider within the family and the consequent search for belonging.
 The talk also raised the possibility that Austen's fragment might really have been meant as a novella.

 That final point takes up an earlier claim that the work was nearer completion than assumed in that it "comprises the complete history of the heroine's movement from a position of social exclusion to one of inclusion".
 Such an argument, however, was merely one more addition to the many theories as to why Jane Austen had never completed the fragment.
 An earlier article by Joseph Wiesenfarth disagreed with the speculation that the novel was unfinished because of the unhappy associations for the author of the time it was written and that it covered a theme too close to her own circumstances.
-Furthermore, in reviewing the theory that the plot had been rewritten as Emma, Wiesenfarth advanced the counter-argument that The Watsons was "a pre-text – a text that comes before other texts".
+Furthermore, in reviewing the theory that the plot had been rewritten as Emma, Wiesenfarth advanced the counterargument that The Watsons was "a pre-text – a text that comes before other texts".
 He felt that situations first foreshadowed there were eventually reworked with more skill in novels that Austen had already begun, such as Pride and Prejudice, or would write later, so that "it would be redundant to use them again in a completed version" of The Watsons.